 - Small space to cook in.

-- One bathroom (this is what is in most RV’s).
+- One bathroom (this is what is in most RVs).

-- Pets can be difficult.
+- Traveling with pets can be challenging.

 - Packing up to travel.

-Potential Advantages Of Roadschooling Your Family
+Potential Advantages of Roadschooling Your Family

 - Freedom to explore.